shamansim/type/_posts/2019-05-19-organisation-tools-GTD-with-todoist.markdown

 ##### The context of my daily-life

 I am a PhD student in biology, under the supervision of a principal investigator (PI).
-I have a wide range of tasks as I consider myself hybrid as I contribute to both the bench- (wetlab) and computer-side (drylab).
-We are a relatively small-medium group (5 to 10 people depending on the amount of undergraduate students coming and leaving).
-We communicate at the group-level using Slack.
+I have a wide range of tasks as I consider myself hybrid as I contribute to both the experimental- (wetlab) and computer-side (drylab).
+We are a relatively small-medium group (6 to 8 people).
+At the group-level, we mostly communicate with Slack.

 ---